msupply-foundation/msupply_docs/content/docs/distribution/outbound_shipments.md

 ### Confirming Outbound Shipment picking

-Picking refers to the process where individual items are picked from a fulfillment facility (usually a warehouse or a pharmacy store).
+Picking refers to the process where individual items are picked from a fulfilment facility (usually a warehouse or a pharmacy store).

 Once a shipment has been allocated, next step is to go get the items to prepare the actual shipment.
 To help with that, you are able to generate a **pick slip** document.
 A pick slip indicates: